Hepatitis B, Acute

 After vaccination, levels of anti-HBs remain protective for 5 yr in 80 to 90% of immunocompetent recipients and for 10 yr in 60 to 80%.
 Booster doses of vaccine are recommended for patients receiving hemodialysis and immunosuppressed patients whose anti-HBs is < 10 mIU/mL.

 Hepatitis B postexposure immunoprophylaxis combines vaccination with hepatitis B immune globulin (HBIG), a product with high titers of anti-HBs.
-HBIG probably does not prevent infection but prevents or attenuates clinical illness.
+Efficacy of postexposure HBIG is about 75%.

 For infants born to HBsAg-positive mothers, an initial dose of vaccine plus 0.5 mL of HBIG is given IM in the thigh immediately after birth.